Do you trust AI’s creative judgment?

 For design, AI tools help me visualize ideas quickly.
 But for writing, I prefer to craft my own words to ensure they resonate authentically.

+AI doesn't have creative judgement, it's currently no more than a tool for people to use, no different than a paint brush or a wrench.
 It should be used as such - use it to refine, come up with alternative ways to word things, but the core thoughts and phrases in the end should be the authors.

 AI is a valuable tool for generating ideas and optimizing workflows.
 However, when it comes to creativity, nothing beats human intuition and emotion.